The art of Magic & Prayers

 Battle spells are minor actions, they are designed to be very quick and easy so they may be cast in a addition to a major action except if the main action is also casting as they will still drain power leaving the caster feeling empty.
 Thus you may strike with a weapon, perform an acrobatic leap and still cast.
 They are an adjunct to you main action so are cast immediately before or after your main action (Everyone doesn't get to cast a battle spell on the 1st segment as that is just silly).

-These take a significant amount of time (minutes, hours or even days) and cannot be performed in combat at all.
+These take a significant amount of time (minutes, hours or even days) and cannot be performed in combat.

 - Hero points.
 One hero point may be used as one power point.